torebutlin/pydvma/README.md

 At present the library has basic functionality for:

 - logging data using sound cards
+- logging data using National Instrument DAQs (requires NiDAQmx to be installed from NI, windows only)
 - computing frequency domain data
+- computing transfer function data
 - saving and plotting data
+- simply interactive analysis tools

 The plan is to include the following functionality:

-- logging data using National Instrument DAQs
 - computing and viewing sonograms / spectrograms (time-frequency plots)
-- computing transfer functions
 - modal analysis tools (e.g. circle fitting)
 - extend the range of hardware that can be accessed from this library